 When we try to talk people out of their grief, we end up making them feel very invalidated.

 So, before you do anything else, just to be there.

-Typically people aren’t looking for ya to fix their grief, in fact they know we can’t.
+Typically people aren’t looking for you to fix their grief, in fact they know you can’t.
 But in the depths of grief it’s very comforting to know that someone else is choosing to sit with them in the darkness, and that their grief isn’t too much for them.

 Your presence can mean more than you know.

 2. Stay away from pep talks initially.
 Refrain from the “God has a plan for you”, “He is going to use this“ or “you will be stronger through this.”

 Although these all are true, when someone is newly in grief, your encouragement could make them feel like they can’t be honest with their sadness, and they might feel the need to pretend to be okay.. even if they aren’t.